francesco-marchesani/master_thesis/NN Matlab/Readme NN Matlab.txt

 In this folder it is possible to find MATLAB code concerning:

-- Nerual network training and prediction script - (nn_script.m)
+- Neural network training and prediction script - (nn_script.m)

 - Suitable MATLAB workspace for the script - (matlab_workspace_nn.mat)
 	|-> with the following variables: